hydeenoble/ngx-dynamic-table/README.md

 ## Table Config properties
 `tableName`: Name of the table.

-`tableOffset`: Nmber of rows to be displayed per page upon pagination.
+`tableOffset`: Number of rows to be displayed per page upon pagination.

 `tableHeaders`: row headers of the table.

 `tableData`: An array of data to be displayed in the table.

-P.S: elements in the `tableHeaders` array must be keys in the object of each elements on the `tableData` array.
+P.S: elements in the `tableHeaders` array must be the same as the keys in the object of each elements on the `tableData` array.

+### Step 3:
 Finally... add the library tag to the template:

 ```html